-- ✓ [ACCOMPLISHED, in large part, through standards for the new CMU, UV-D and UV-T zoning districts] Supplement existing zoning for non-residential and mixed-use development with new site and building design standards aimed at enhancing architectural quality; increasing landscaping around buildings, site perimeters and frontages, and within parking areas; and ensuring compatibility with the character of nearby residential development (i.e., building scale and design reflective of adjacent residential uses where a commercial or service activity is situated at a neighborhood edge). - Conduct an in-depth evaluation of areas within the Suburban Office and Business Park designations on the Future Land Use & Character map in this Comprhensive Plan to consider "what if" scenarios of their desired re-use if the current uses were discontinued at some future point.
-As with the new CMU, UV-D and UV-T districts, one consideration would be whether to shift to a zoning approach that provides more flexibility-and encouragement-for mixed-use outcomes without requiring a Planned Development (PD) approval (although the PD option should still be retained so applicants and the City can explore unique development proposals).
-This process would also allow for further study and community dialogue on whether such potentially large-scale redevelopment opportunities at key locations within Bellaire should focus more on expansion of homeownership opportunities through more single-family residential uses or whether more mixed-use development would be welcomed in Bellaire beyond the CMU, UV-D and UV-T districts-and especially along the West Loop 610 frontage.
+Policy Recognize the City's major thoroughfares as the primary place-in a largely auto-oriented community-where Bellaire's image is established in the eyes and minds of residents, visitors, and pass-through commuters.
+Regulation [ACCOMPLISHED, in large part, through standards for the new CMU, UV-D and UV-T zoning districts] Supplement existing zoning for non-residential and mixed-use development with new site and building design standards aimed at enhancing architectural quality; increasing landscaping around buildings, site perimeters and frontages, and within parking areas; and ensuring compatibility with the character of nearby residential development (i.e., building scale and design reflective of adjacent residential uses where a commercial or service activity is situated at a neighborhood edge).
+Conduct an in-depth evaluation of areas within the Suburban Office and Business Park designations on the Future Land Use & Character map in this Comprehensive Plan to consider "what if" scenarios of their desired re-use if the current uses were discontinued at some future point.
+As with the new CMU, UV-D and UV-T districts, one consideration would be whether to shift to a zoning approach that provides more flexibility.

-Capital Improvement Design and construct signature gateway and streetscape treatments at high-profile entry points into Bellaire (e.g., Bellaire Boulevard, Bissonnet, Newcastle, South Rice, Chimney Rock), as well as at key intersections (e.g., Bellaire/Bissonnet, Bellaire/Newcastle, Bissonnet/Newcastle, Bissonnet/Avenue B, Bellaire/South Rice, Bellaire/Chimney Rock, Bissonnet/Chimney Rock, Bissonnet/Renwick, Evergreen/ South Rice, Bissonnet/South Rice, Elm/South Rice, Fournace/South Rice, and all major West Loop intersections).
+Capital Improvement Design and construct signature gateway and streetscape treatments at high-profile entry points into Bellaire (e.g., Bellaire Boulevard, Bissonnet, Newcastle, South Rice, Chimney Rock), as well as at key intersections (e.g., Bellaire/Bissonnet, Bellaire/ Newcastle, Bissonnet/Newcastle, Bissonnet/Avenue B, Bellaire/South Rice, Bellaire/Chimney Rock, Bissonnet/Chimney Rock, Bissonnet/Renwick, Evergreen/ South Rice, Bissonnet/South Rice, Elm/South Rice, Fournace/South Rice, and all major West Loop intersections).
 These improvements should include the types of features illustrated in the "before and after" corridor scenes in this chapter (installation of landscaped esplanades, more extensive landscaping within public rights-of-way and on private sites, special street lighting and traffic signal fixtures, enhanced traffic signals and street signage, overhead utility wires moved underground, and distinctive designs for intersection crosswalks and widened sidewalks).
 Install esplanades in place of continuous center turning lanes (e.g., on Bissonnet, South Rice) to control turning movements and increase safety, provide an intermediate refuge area for pedestrians crossing major streets, and enhance corridor aesthetics through landscaping of the new esplanades.
 Program/ Initiative Offer mini-grants to existing commercial property and business owners to help finance building façade improvements, enhanced landscaping, or other site upgrades that might not otherwise occur where no construction activities are planned that would trigger compliance with newer development standards.
-Establish a dedicated staff position, or consider a part-time contract arrangement with a qualified specialist, to promote and implement the community's economic development and revitalization agenda and interact with development prospects.
-Partnerships/ Coordination ▶ Explore opportunities to partner with the City of Houston and/or the City of West University Place to implement gateway enhancements at shared boundary points that would benefit both parties. ✓ [ACCOMPLISHED through successful formation and ongoing networking through the Bellaire Business Association (BBA)] Under the auspices of the Greater Southwest Houston Chamber of Commerce, establish a Bellaire-specific business network, especially as a forum for greater public/private interaction on issues of particular concern in Bellaire (recognizing that many area business owners do not live in the community).
+Establish a dedicated staff position, or consider a part time contract arrangement with a qualified specialist, to promote and implement the community's economic development and revitalization agenda and interact with development prospects.
+Partnerships/ Coordination Explore opportunities to partner with the City of Houston and/or the City of West University Place to implement gateway enhancements at shared boundary points that would benefit both parties.
+[ACCOMPLISHED through successful formation and ongoing networking through the Bellaire Business Association (BBA)] Under the auspices of the Greater Southwest Houston Chamber of Commerce, establish a Bellaire-specific business network, especially as a forum for greater public/private interaction on issues of particular concern in Bellaire (recognizing that many area business owners do not live in the community).
 Also maintain connections through other local networks (e.g., Rotary Club).
 Further Study/ Planning n/a